NREL/cheeta-clip/README.md

 We use white PETG, which should last at least several months outdoors while holding adequate spring tension.

 PLA is not recommended because it creeps at room temperature and loses spring tension overnight.

+## Contact
+If you have tried this clip, or if you have a comment or suggestion, please contact the author, Tim Silverman <timothy.silverman@nrel.gov>.